 SUMMARY & RECOMMENDATION: Dallas Buyer’s Club is lead by the one-two punch of McConaughey as a rowdy modern cowboy and Leto as a sassy transgender drug addict.
 The film covers a lot of thematic ground in a short running time without descending into preachiness.

-— However… the narrative doesn’t develop much after its second act.
+— However… the narrative doesn’t develop much after its second act, and its overall pacing is slow.
 Jennifer Garner continues to be terrible.

 —> ON THE FENCE